 The Assembly brings together the full-rights and associate members, and has full authority to carry out AIC’s mission.

-It meets every two years to elect the President and the other members of the Executive Board.
+It meets every three years to elect the President and the other members of the Executive Board.

 It defines the strategies for the future, called Priority Lines of Action.

 The Priority Lines of Action 2017-2020 voted on at the last assembly in Châtillon, France in March 2017 are: